-The student with the best (statistical) chance of success comes from a rural area, comes from a unique background (such as being a first generation American), and is applying with the Humanities as their intended major.
+The student with the best (statistical) chance of success comes from a rural area, comes from a unique background (such as being a first-generation American), and is applying with the Humanities as their intended major.

 That student has excellent SAT or ACT scores and a GPA which places him or her in the top 10% of their class.
-And Finally, the student has exceptional personal essays and teacher recommendations which highlight their passions as well as their energetic but mature personality.
+And Finally, the student has exceptional personal essays and teacher recommendations that highlight their passions as well as their energetic but mature personality.

 Two ways not to get an edge at Harvard are attempting to transfer or taking a gap year and applying again.